-Is the only place in the world where the endangered Severtsov wild sheep roam in the wild.
-Bighorned sheep, they are related to the more famous Marco Polo sheep of the Pamirs.
+The reserve is the only place in the world where the endangered Severtsov wild sheep still roam in the wild.
 It’s also an interesting place for tulip hunters and botany geeks in general with a large, partly endemic collection of unique flora and a diverse spread of nut and fruit trees, including strands of pistachio and rare walnut.

 Plenty of birds will delight the birdwatchers who might want to detour here from Aidarkul lake.
 Other inhabitants include jackals, wolves, wild boars, foxes, rabbits, bats, stone marten, porcupine, snakes, lizards, turtles, toads and frogs.

 To get there, arrange in advance with Timur to come pick you up, or ask for info about the bus from Jizzakh.

 A visit to the Nuratau mountains combines well with a stopover in the Kyzylkum desert, if the season is right.
 On the way to Navoi and Bukhara, past Nurata, you can also take a detour to see the petroglyph site of Sarmysh.

 Near the village of Bakhmal lie the gates of Tamerlane, a narrow corridor that stretches for several kilometers with Persian inscriptions about the military campaigns of Ulugbeg, and another one, dated much later, about the massacre of Abdullah Khan, son of Iskandar Khan and his 30 000 troops.